January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 • Dress code is casual: jeans and sweatshirts are fine

-• Linens, blankets, pillows, or a sleeping bag (we will have 60 sets on-site to accommodate all those who are flying in)
+• Linens, blankets, pillows, or a sleeping bag (we will have linen/pillow/blanket sets on-site to accommodate those who are flying in)

 • Warm clothes (the buildings are heated, but you’ll be walking outside between sessions and it is winter in Indiana)